oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/generate-data-for-graph/generate_data_for_graph.md

-# Title of the Lab
+# Generate Data for Graph

 ## Introduction